 4. Analyze Data and Report Findings

-Now that you’ve gathered all of the information you need, it’s time for the fun part—analyzing the data.
-While one piece of information or data might jump out at you, it’s important to look for trends as opposed to specific pieces of information.
+Now that you’ve gathered all of the information you need, it’s time for the fun part: analyzing the data.
+Although one piece of information or data might jump out at you, it’s important to look for trends as opposed to specific pieces of information.
 As you're analyzing your data, don't try to find patterns based on your assumptions prior to collecting the data.

 Sometimes, it’s important to write up a summary of the study, including the process that you followed, the results, conclusions, and what steps you recommend taking based on those results.
 Even if you don’t need a formal marketing research report, be sure that you review the study and results so that you can articulate the recommended course of action.
-Sharing the charts and data you collected is pointless if it doesn’t go hand in hand with action.
+Sharing the charts and data you collected is pointless if it doesn’t lead to action.

-Is your hypothesis proven wrong?
+Was your hypothesis proven wrong?
 Great—that's why you do testing and don't run with assumptions when making decisions that could have a major impact on your organization.
-It’s always better to take the results as they are, instead of twisting the data to show that you were right.
+It’s always better to take the results as they are than to twist the data to prove yourself right.

-Ta-da!
 Your research is complete.
 It's time to present your findings and take action.
-Start developing marketing campaigns.
+Start developing your marketing strategies and campaigns.
 Put your findings to the test and get going!
 The biggest takeaway here is that, although this round of research is complete, it's not over.